How does a CPQ (configure-price-quote) solution enable faster onboarding of new salespeople and enable faster organizational growth?

 Complex products typically require a decision tree of choices, options, materials used and features selected.
 These are presented as a menu-driven script to be followed as the needs and requirements are discussed between the seller and buyer.

-If the sales rep can read the script and the customer can answer the questions, the job will get done effectively.
-Product knowledge is built into the system and does not rely on the rep’s memory.
+If a sales rep can read the script and the customer can answer the questions, the job will get done effectively.
+Product knowledge is built into the CPQ system.
+The sales rep’s doesn’t have to rely on his or her memory.

-You don’t have to haul the new hires into a room for weeks of product familiarization, and you don’t have to pull in your entire field sales force for an all-expenses-paid week in a hotel learning about new products, pricing models or new features.
+Sales managers don’t have to haul the new hires into a room for weeks of product familiarization.
+They don’t have to pull in the entire sales force for an all-expenses-paid week in a hotel learning about new products, pricing models or new features.

 Volume price breaks and other scaling metrics can be built into the pricing model and automatically calculated as quantities are entered.
 The calculations and the invocation of the specific applicable discount calculations are automated based on quantities and customer classifications associated with that opportunity.